Warren8824/RiversideHomeLab/documentation/environment-setup.md

 - OS: Windows Server 2025 (Evaluation ISO)

 In VM Settings:
-- Add NATSwitch - Step 2 can be complete using the [Create DC VM](../env-build-scripts/02CreateDCVM_Host.ps1) script.
+- Add NATSwitch
+- All of Step 2a can be complete using the [Create DC VM](../env-build-scripts/02CreateDCVM_Host.ps1) script.

+#### Step 2b:

+Manually Add network cards to the private switches to the VM using Hyper V settings - `MAN-SW01`, `LEE-SW01`, `LIV-SW01`, `HUL-SW01`
+- Right Click DC01 in Hyper V Manager > Settings
+- Add Hardware > Network Adapter > Click Add
+- Select each of the private switches from the virtual switch dropdown and click apply
+- Add all switches and Click OK

 Start DC01 and install the OS.